All About “Emergency” HIV Prevention

 Most people have heard of emergency contraception (aka the “morning after pill”) but many don’t realize you have a medical option for preventing HIV if you’ve had sex and are concerned about infection.
 It’s called PEP, and the Nurx medical team prescribes it.
-We talked to Emily Rymland, DNP FNP-C, Clinical Development Manager at Nurx, to find out what sexually active people should know.
+We talked to Emily Rymland, DNP FNP-C, Director of Clinical Operations at Nurx, to find out what sexually active people should know.

 What is PEP?